andri27-ts/Reinforcement-Learning/README.md

 ![](https://img.shields.io/badge/Uploaded-100%25-green.svg)

-### Challenge for you and me: LEARNING DEEP REINFORCEMENT LEARNING in depth!!
-Courses & Lectures + Hands-On Projects in Python and PyTorch.
-From simple to advanced RL algorithms.
+## Challenge yourself: Learn Deep Reinforcement Learning in 60 Days!
+A complete course: Lectures + Hands-On Projects on GitHub in PyTorch.
+RL + Deep Learning, an explosive combination!

 You heard about the amazing results achieved by [Deepmind with AlphaGo Zero](https://www.youtube.com/watch?time_continue=24&v=tXlM99xPQC8) and by [OpenAI in Dota 2](https://www.youtube.com/watch?v=l92J1UvHf6M)!
 Don't you want to know how they work?
 This is the right opportunity for you and me to finally learn Deep RL and use it on new exciting projects.